lambdaclass/concrete/docs/book/src/language/memory.md

 So the compiler does not silently free memory for you, but it does force ownership to balance out correctly.

+That distinction is load-bearing.
+Concrete is linear, not affine:

+- the compiler must not insert an implicit scope-end destructor for a live linear value;
+- user code must consume the value, return it, move it somewhere else, or schedule visible cleanup with `defer`;
+- once user code explicitly disposes an aggregate owner, such as `v.drop()`, the implementation may recursively destroy the live values inside that aggregate.

+In other words, the outer cleanup decision is explicit in source; generated drop glue is only the implementation of that explicit owner-consuming action.

 ## `destroy` And `defer`

 Concrete deliberately avoids hidden destructor behavior.